gh-mentor/PR/prompts.md

 @workspace how do I scaffold MSTest test files for the classes in the 'PayrollLibrary' project?

+@workspace perform a thorough code review of the 'PayrollLibrary' project.
+Recommend improvements to adhere to SOLID principles.

+show code examples of specific changes you recommended.

 @workspace Recommend a table design to match the employee class hierarchy in the 'PayrollLibrary' project folder.
 Use T-SQL to create the tables.
 Relationships should be one-to-one.

 @workspace describe how to use 'latex' to document the classes in the 'PR_WebApp'.